Jacob-JB/wgpu-mandelbrot/readme.md

-# A mandelbrot renderer for the purposes of my learning
+# A very bad mandelbrot renderer for the purposes of my learning

 first project with wgpu, controls are as follows:
 - WASD are movement